-Place four 1/4-in.
-(6-mm) tack welds at 90° increments.
-Check alignment of the mounting both parallel and perpendicular to the axis of flow (see Figure 7).
-If alignment of the mounting is within tolerances, finish weld per local codes.
-If alignment is outside of specified tolerance, make adjustments prior to making the finish weld.
+- Center the Pak-Lok body over the mounting hole, gap /16-in.
+(1.5 mm), and place four /4-in.
+(6-mm) tack welds at 90° increments. - Check alignment of the Pak-Lok body both parallel and perpendicular to the axis of flow (see Figure 7).
+If alignment of mounting is within tolerances, finish weld per local codes.
+If alignment is outside of specified tolerance make adjustments prior to finish weld.